Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-How to Write a Resume for Your First Job
+How to write a resume for Your First Job

 Name: John Doe

-Contact Information: Telephone number or email address LinkedIn profile
+Contact Information: Telephone number and email address.
+LinkedIn profile

 Education:

-- Bachelor of Science in Marketing XYZ University, Graduated May 2021
+- The Bachelor’s degree is in Marketing XYZ University, Graduated May 2021

-- Relevant course: Market Research, Data Analysis, Consumer Behavior
+- Relevant courses: Market Research, Data Analysis, Consumer Behavior

 Experience: